-NOTE 10.- The lab professor has the right to change these dates/times/covered experiments of these quizzes at any point during the semester.
-If any major changes are made, we will update promptly in Announcements in eLearning.
+NOTE 11.- The professor has the right to change these dates/times/covered experiments of these assignments at any point during the semester and at the discretion of the Professor.
+If any major changes are made, we will update promptly in Announcements in elearning.